endomain/tcrd-similar-targets-1/README.md

 *Jing Ai* and *Jung Hoon Son*

-**Utilizing TCRD database (used by Pharos) to predict drug targets associated with poor safety profiles of drugs. **
+**Utilizing TCRD database (used by Pharos) to predict drug targets associated with adverse drug events. **

 ## Code Description: